Sustainability

 We are members of three schemes which recognise and reward our sustainability work:

-1. Eco-Schools - we are currently working through their seven-step process with the aim to apply for their prestigious Green Flag award.
+1. Eco-Schools - we are currently working through their seven-step process with the aim to apply for their prestigious Green Flag award by July 2025.
+We have identified Biodiversity, Energy and Litter as our three areas to focus on this year - see our action plan below.

 3. Green Tree School - encourages outdoor learning and inspires pupils about trees, woods and wildlife.
 We currently have a bronze award and are now working towards silver.